AidanTilgner/Simple-Agent/Readme.md

 - `Developer`: A dedicated developer with specialized tools for software development, testing, and debugging.
 - `Researcher`: A dedicated researcher with specialized tools for web research, data analysis, and documentation.

+> [!note]
+> To switch between roles, just ask the agent to do it.
+For example, you can say "I'd like some help with research...", or more specifically "I'd like to switch to the researcher role."
+You'll see an "As a [ROLE]" message to confirm.

 ## Adding Memory
 Check out [the tutorial](/documentation/adding-memory.md) to learn how to add memory to Simple Agent.

 ## Features
 **Existing Features**
 - [x] Implement memory and learning through [Simple Vector Store](https://github.com/AidanTilgner/Simple-Vector-Store)
 - [x] Allow selection of additional models